Animals as Spirit Family - Goodbye to Me in a Dog's Body

 When she was eight a vet said her severe heart murmur would doubtlessly end her life early.
 Not only did that not happen, but the most recent vet said he could not believe she had lived for nineteen years with that heart condition.

-She just refused to believe it, and she certainly was not going to leave me!
+She just refused to believe it, and she certainly was not going to leave me before she had to!

 Where before Honey would sneak into the car to avoid letting me go anywhere without her, eventually she didn't want to go in the car or on walks.
 Lately she had become so weak from lack of oxygen she'd fall down and not be able to get up, and couldn't see and hear.
 She had no quality of life.
 She couldn't follow me from room to room because she could no longer always manage to get outside to go potty, so was confined to the kitchen and my office.